tommybru/BattleTank-app/README.md

 # BattleTank - built with Java

-BattleTank has become one of my favorite projects because of the way it brings life to an ordinary console.
+BattleTank has become one of my favorite projects because of the way it brings life to an ordinary Terminal.

 ![game gif](images/game.gif)